NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 Seacharts is used to provide access to Electronic Navigational Charts, and an `ENC` object is used inside the `ScenarioGenerator` class for this.
 One must here make sure that the seacharts package is properly setup with `.gdb` data in the `data/external` folder of the package, with correctly matching `UTM` zone for the chart data.
 An example default `seacharts.yaml`config file for the module is found under `config/`.
 One can specify map data, map origin, map size etc. for the ENC object from the scenario `.yaml`config file.

 Troubles with "freezing" when you generate a scenario?
 Check if you have specified `new_load_of_map_data=True`in the scenario configuration file.
-If this is false, and the map data is not loaded/wrong data is used, the `distance_to_land` function could spend a long time.
+If this is false, and the map data is not loaded/wrong data is used, errors will happen.

 ### Visualizer